 Welcome back to our Data Breach of the Month series, where we look at a notable cyber incident or data breach from the past month.
 Sometimes we’ll offer deeper analysis of the latest big breach, and other times we’ll focus on a lesser known incident that has outsized implications for the security industry.

-In each case, you’ll learn the type of data breached, the vulnerabilities or gaps that were exploited, and what organizations can do to remediate effectively and address potential root causes.
+In each case, you’ll learn the type of data breached, the vulnerabilities or gaps that were exploited, and what organizations can do to prepare themselves for the next cyberattack.

 So without further ado, our breach of the month for April, 2019 is… the theft of personal information from FBI National Academy Associates.

 In early April, a hacker group breached three websites belonging to chapters of FBI National Academy Associates, a non-profit education and training organization that is independent of the FBI itself.
 The hacker group, which is known but has not been named in media reports, posted the data for downloading on their website.
 The leaked data reportedly contains 4000 unique records, including personal information belonging to federal agents and law enforcement personnel, such as names, email addresses, job titles, phone numbers, and mailing addresses.

 The FBINAA says that their national database was not affected; however, the hackers claim to have compromised more than 1000 government sites, and plan to sell the data.

 The FBINAA put out a press release noting that the same third-party software was used by all three chapters that were hacked, but stopped short of saying the software was definitely the entry point for the hackers.
 A member of the hacker group spoke to TechCrunch and said that the hacked sites had outdated plug-ins and that the group used public exploits to hack the sites.

 How to Minimize the Risk of this Type of Breach